 ERNEST CHARLES MANSFIELD - Service No. 47612.
 Lance Corporal in the Suffolk Regiment (formerly Bedfordshire Regiment, No 25623).
 He was killed in action in French Flanders and Artois on 24th June, 1917 aged 20 and is buried at Maroc British Cemetery, Grenay.
 He was born and lived at Smythes Green, Layer Marney, the third son of David and Esther Mansfield.
 Lance Corporal Alfred, the eldest of their three sons at the Front, sent a postcard from Dulmen prison in Germany on 28th April 1917 - much to his parents' relief, as he had been officially reported "missing".
 He returned home in February 1919 suffering from "semi starvation".
 Corporal Arthur Mansfield survived, having been wounded three times and was awarded the Military Medal in August 1917.
 In the Birch School inspection report of 1919, Hilda Mansfield is mentioned, born in 1907, she was Ernest's youngest sister, the 8th surviving child.
 She married John Boreham and they lived in Layer Marney where they were both very active in the church throughout their lives.

-WILLIAM FRENCH - Service No. 47617, formerly 28506, known as William Smith.
-He was a Private in the Essex Regiment, then transferred to the 22nd Battalion the Manchester Regiment and was killed in action on 29th March 1917.
-He is buried in Valenciennes (St. Roch) Communal Cemetery.
-The eldest of seven children, his parents were William Smith and Jane Smith (nee French) from Smythes Green, Layer Marney where William was born.
-Jane's father, William French who came from Walworth in Surrey, was living with the family before and during the war.
-William was a farm labourer when he joined up and lived in Stanway.
+WILLIAM FRENCH - Service No. A/200875, formerly 4753.
+Initially a Private in the Essex Regiment, he transferred to become a Rifleman in the 21st Battalion, the King's Royal Rifle Corps.
+He was killed in action on 11th August 1917 at the age of 28.
+He is commemorated on the Menin Gate Memorial at Ypres.
+The eldest of eight children, his parents were William Smith and Jane Smith (nee French) from Smythes Green, Layer Marney where William was born.
+Jane's father, William French, was living with the family before and during the war.
+William was a farm labourer when he joined up and lived in Messing to which the family moved during the war.
+His name is on the Messing war memorial.
 The parish magazine of November 1917 reported, "The war has fallen very hard on Mrs. G. Smith, one of our oldest inhabitants.
 One of her sons and three of her grandsons have been killed, another grandson three times wounded is now a prisoner of war and two others have been wounded.
 It is a sad but proud record".
 This was almost certainly William's grandmother, Mary Ann Smith, who would have been aged 78 in 1917.

 HENRY KIRKHAM - Service No. 30825.
 Private in the 2nd Battalion Suffolk Regiment.
 He died of wounds on 27th July 1917 aged 32 following the 3rd Battle of Ypres (Passchendaele).
 He is buried at Lijssenthoek Military Cemetery near Poperinge in western Flanders, near the casualty clearing station where he would have been treated.
 Born in Lytham, Lancashire and married to Catherine, he was a farm worker at Rockinghams Farm, Layer Marney - probably his father either owned it or was the tenant farmer.
 He had several brothers, at least two of whom, Robert born 1895 and Joseph born 1887 would have been of conscription age in 1916, but there is no record that they served.
 All were workers on the farm at Rockinghams.
 His parents, Richard and Catherine Kirkham, had moved to Saxmundham in Suffolk just before or during the war.